Humoresque (1946 film): Production

 The movie is the second adaptation of the novel, the first being a 1920 silent version directed by Frank Borzage.
 It was Crawford's first film after her Oscar-winning role in Mildred Pierce, and her third for Warner Bros., after being bought out by MGM (who paid Crawford $100,000 when the contract was terminated by mutual consent).
 Costumes for Humoresque were designed by Adrian and Bernard Newman.

 During an August 15, 1973 appearance on The Tonight Show, Robert Blake stated he had been unable to generate tears during one of his scenes.
 John Garfield cleared the set and began to tell him about his own childhood, his mother's death and growing up on the streets in the Bronx.
 It had the desired effect on the young Blake, and he was able to complete the scene.

 Music

 Franz Waxman orchestrated and conducted the score.
-Violinist Isaac Stern served as musical advisor, and the film includes close-ups of Stern's hands playing the violin, ostensibly the hands of Garfield.
-Stern (not Garfield) was the actual solo violinist on the movie's soundtrack.
-Oscar Levant, who played Sid Jeffers, was a celebrated pianist, and it is Levant's piano playing that is on the soundtrack.
-Eric DeLamarter, former associate conductor and organist of the Chicago Symphony Orchestra, appears in the film as the orchestra conductor.
+Violinist Isaac Stern served as musical advisor, and the film includes close-ups of Stern's hands playing the violin, as the hands of Garfield.
+Stern was the actual violinist on the movie's soundtrack.
+Oscar Levant, who played Sid Jeffers, a celebrated pianist, plays on the soundtrack.
+Eric DeLamarter, former associate conductor and organist of the Chicago Symphony Orchestra, appears in the film as the conductor.
+The score and parts of the Carmen Fantasie played in the film are published by Fidelio Music and is available on IMSLP.

 Parts of these classical music pieces are heard in the film: